sayakpaul/portfolio/_pages/authoring.md

 Authored two DataCamp Projects ([Predicting Credit Card Approvals](https://www.datacamp.com/projects/558?tap_a=5644-dce66f&tap_s=357540-5b28dd) and [Analyze International Debt Statistics](https://www.datacamp.com/projects/754?tap_a=5644-dce66f&tap_s=357540-5b28dd)) and a DataCamp Practice Pool on [Advanced Deep Learning with Keras](https://practice.datacamp.com/p/217?tap_a=5644-dce66f&tap_s=357540-5b28dd).

 Below are the blogs, articles, and tutorials I have written on Data Science, Machine Learning and more.
+I fortunate enough to collaborate with  amazing folks from all around the globe.
+I am grateful to the [ML-DGE program](https://developers.google.com/programs/experts/) that provides me with GCP credits which I use to run various experiments for my own curiosity as well as the blog posts.

 ## [Keras](https://keras.io/)
 -   [MixUp augmentation for image classification](https://keras.io/examples/vision/mixup/)